asserusama/AT-Macros/README.md

-# AT-Macros: `@Async`
+# ATMacros: `@Async`

 ## Introduction

-AT-Macros provides a powerful Swift peer macro, **`@Async`**, designed to automatically generate modern `async/await` versions of functions that use traditional completion handlers.
+ATMacros provides a powerful Swift peer macro, **`@Async`**, designed to automatically generate modern `async/await` versions of functions that use traditional completion handlers.
 This macro simplifies modernizing your codebase by reducing boilerplate code and making it easier to adopt Swift's modern concurrency features. 🧑‍💻

 Simply attach `@Async` to a function that takes a completion handler, and the macro will create a new `async` function with the same name and parameters, returning the value asynchronously.